 License Agreement-In 2009, the Company entered into an exclusive license agreement with The Johns Hopkins University ("JHU"), as amended in November 2012, May 2014, August 2014, October 2014 and June 2018, which licensed to the Company a portfolio of specified patent rights and remains in full force and effect.
-Pursuant to the terms of the agreement, as amended, the Company agreed to pay an initial license fee, minimum annual payments beginning in 2017, certain development and commercial milestone payments, royalties on product sales and reimburse all or a portion of the costs associated with the preparation, filing, prosecution and maintenance of the agreed-upon patents and patent applications to JHU.
+Pursuant to the terms of the agreement, as amended, the Company agreed to pay an initial license fee, minimum annual payments beginning in 2017, certain development and commercial milestone payments, royalties on product sales and reimburse all or a portion of the costs associated with the preparation, filing, prosecution and maintenance of the agreed-upon patents and patent applications to JHU

 After 2016 and until the first commercial sale of product, which occurred in January 2019, the minimum annual payment was \$37,500.
 Upon the first commercial sale of INVELTYS, the annual minimum payment increased to \$0.1 million.
 The Company is obligated to pay JHU low single-digit running royalties based upon a percentage of net sales of the licensed products, which is applied to the annual minimum payment.
 The Company also has an obligation to pay JHU certain one-time development and commercial milestone payments.
-During the three and six months ended June 30, 2019 the Company paid JHU \$0.3 million related to the first commercial sale milestone and royalty.
+During the nine months ended September 30, 2019 the Company paid JHU \$0.3 million related to the first commercial sale milestone and royalty.

-The Company recorded other expenses related to the JHU agreement of \$0.1 million and \$0.2 million, for the three months ended June 30, 2019 and 2018, respectively.
-The Company recorded other expenses related to the JHU agreement of \$0.1 million and \$0.2 million for the six months ended June 30, 2019 and 2018, respectively.
+The Company recorded other expenses related to the JHU agreement of \$0.1 million for each of the three months ended September 30, 2019 and 2018, respectively.
+The Company recorded other expenses related to the JHU agreement of \$0.2 million and \$0.3 million for the nine months ended September 30, 2019 and 2018, respectively.